Surajxxx/Project-College-Internship-/README.md

 ### POST /functionup/interns
 - Create a document for an intern.
 - Also save the collegeId along with the document.
-Your request body contains the following fields - { name, mobile, email, collegeName}
+Your request body contains the following fields - { name, mobile, email, collegeId}
 - Return HTTP status 201 on a succesful document creation.
 Also return the document.
 The response should be a JSON object like [this](#successful-response-structure)

 - Return HTTP status 400 for an invalid request with a response body like [this](#error-response-structure)

 ### GET /functionup/collegeDetails
 - Returns the college details for the requested college (Expect a query parameter by the name `collegeName`.
-This is anabbreviated college name.
+This is an abbreviated college name.
 For example `iith`)
 - Returns the list of all interns who have applied for internship at this college.
 - The response structure should look like [this](#college-details)